software-architecture-guild/katas-2025/README.md

    - The updated prompt is gradually enabled for X% of submissions to test its effectiveness.
    - The prompt configuration is updated, and the Suggestions Generator starts using the new version.
    - Once the updated prompt achieves **80% or more accepted suggestions**, it is fully enabled for 100% of submissions.
-   - *NOTE: Multiple versions of new grading prompt could be created in parallel and evaluated at the same time.*
+   - *NOTE: Multiple versions of new grading prompts could be created in parallel and evaluated simultaneously.*

 4. **Continuous Performance Monitoring and Improvement**
    - The system tracks the performance of AI-generated suggestions over time.